This site is not a business site. It is a personal blog. Opinions herein are mine, so if you don’t like them just walk

 Readers may choose to contact me using the Contact Form.
 They do this under their own free will.
 No details are recorded by the blog software or held in any database.
 Any details submitted via the form become personal and go to my personal inbox.
 They are all deleted periodically once the conversation initiated by them has ended, and when I decide my inbox needs clearing out.

 Readers may choose to “follow” the blog in any one of a number of ways under their own free will.
-They can “unfollow” at any time.
+They can “unfollow” at any time, also under their own free will.
 The “follow” relationship is between the reader and their chosen social media network – the blog has not triggered it, and the blog cannot therefore un-trigger it.

 No data are ever passed on to third parties except where a criminal act is involved.
 Remember this: if you decide to be an arsehole by sending offensive emails or attempting unauthorised access, you have waived any rights you had under GDPR the rest of the time.

 Although I do not have the ability to resolve an IP address to an individual, ISPs most certainly do, and I will not hesitate to report the IP address to the respective ISP of any arsehole who attempts the aforementioned unauthorised log ins or who sends abusive comments.
 After that, it’s between you and your ISP (and the Police, if your comments warrant it).